 4. Participate in their local and global communities through sustaining service and leadership.
 Graduates will demonstrate attainment of this objective within the first five years following graduation by their service and/or leadership roles in community organizations, and by their participation in professional societies to promote professional practice.

-In Fall 2015 the Mercer School of Engineering had 661undergraduate and 136 graduate students actively registered for classes.
-90 BS degrees and 64 MS degrees were awarded in May 2016.
+In Fall 2019 the Mercer University School of Engineering had 686 undergraduate and 152 graduate students actively registered for classes.
+127 BS degrees and 64 MS degrees were awarded in May 2019.